Elgin, Iowa: Geography

 Elgin and the neighboring towns of Clermont and Wadena made up the Valley Community School district.
 Due to diminishing class sizes and less aid from the state of Iowa, Valley combined services in 2013 with the nearby North Fayette School district, which comprises the towns of West Union, Hawkeye and Fayette and the combined district is now called North Fayette Valley, with the middle school being in Elgin and the high school located in West Union.
 The school's mascot is now called the Tigerhawks (from a combination of the two schools' mascots, the Tigers and the Hawks, respectively).

 History

 The area had previously been the home of Sioux and Winnebago Indians.
 After the 1846 Winnebago Treaty, Indians were forcibly removed from the area by the US military and moved to Minnesota.
 In the summer of 1848, a flood of white settlers arrived.
 Matthew Conner built a log cabin and general store and the settlement was first called "Shin Bone Valley."
-Surveyor M. V. Burdick renamed the town "Elgin" in 1851 in honor of his hometown, Elgin, Illinois.
+Surveyor K. M. Marcks renamed the town "Elgin" in 1851 in honor of his hometown, Elgin, Illinois.
 Benjamin Dimond became the postmaster at Elgin in 1852, the Burlington, Cedar Rapids and Minnesota Railway came through in 1872, and the Elgin Times newspaper was established in 1875.
 The town subsequently became a major destination for Swiss immigrants.

 Demographics

+2020 census

+As of the census of 2020, there were 685 people, 310 households, and 181 families residing in the city.
+The population density was 1,009.8 inhabitants per square mile (389.9/km2).
+There were 341 housing units at an average density of 502.7 per square mile (194.1/km2).
+The racial makeup of the city was 95.8% White, 0.3% Black or African American, 0.1% Native American, 0.3% Asian, 0.0% Pacific Islander, 0.6% from other races and 2.9% from two or more races.
+Hispanic or Latino persons of any race comprised 2.0% of the population.

+Of the 310 households, 22.9% of which had children under the age of 18 living with them, 45.2% were married couples living together, 7.1% were cohabitating couples, 25.5% had a female householder with no spouse or partner present and 22.3% had a male householder with no spouse or partner present.
+41.6% of all households were non-families.
+35.8% of all households were made up of individuals, 18.1% had someone living alone who was 65 years old or older.

+The median age in the city was 41.3 years.
+26.4% of the residents were under the age of 20; 6.0% were between the ages of 20 and 24; 21.3% were from 25 and 44; 22.3% were from 45 and 64; and 23.9% were 65 years of age or older.
+The gender makeup of the city was 51.1% male and 48.9% female.